 27. ALL PARK RULES MUST BE OBEYED WHILE ON PREMISES, VIOLATORS WILL BE ASKED TO LEAVE

 • Please refrain from smoking near the fields.

-• All US Soccer affiliated teams, foreign teams/Canadian teams are eligible to participate in the 2016 Waza FC Spring Friendlies tournament.
+• All US Soccer affiliated teams, foreign teams/Canadian teams are eligible to participate in the 2022 Waza FC Friendlies tournament.

 • If the tournament is cancelled due to events beyond the control of the tournament committee, the tournament will not be required to make any financial remuneration.
 There will be no guarantees of rescheduling of games due to weather or any circumstances beyond our control.